Emotional support animal: Supporting evidence

 Although most companion animals are pets as opposed to emotional support animals, research studies document a correlation between companion animals and the improvement of their owners' mental health.

+A 2022 systematic review and meta-analysis of 35 articles regarding animal-assisted interventions (AAIS) conducted in higher educational settings reported overall lower levels of negative mental health outcomes with reductions in acute anxiety and stress (done by comparing intervention and control group).
+The authors do mention possible limitations within the study design regarding possible bias classified as "some concerns" and "high risk".

 In 2020, the Assistance Dog Center, an assistance dog training service, and CertaPet, a company that connects potential clients with providers of animal-assisted therapy, announced the result of an online international survey of the owners of emotional assistance animals, obtaining responses from 298 people in relation to 307 ESA dogs.
 All participants reported that their quality of life had improved as a result of having an ESA dog, and almost all reported that having an ESA dog increased their feelings of security, independence, and energy, and helped improve their sleep.

 A 2020 study, conducted in the UK through an online survey of almost 6,000 people, similarly found that almost 90% of people who had at least one companion animal during the COVID-19 pandemic described their animals as a source of considerable support, with that result being unaffected by the species of companion animal.
 The authors concluded that having a companion animal seemed to mitigate some of the negative psychological effects of the COVID-19 lockdown.
 Poorer mental health before the lockdown was associated with a stronger reported human-animal bond, and animal ownership was associated with smaller reported decreases in mental health and smaller increases in loneliness.